skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 barn stands empty.
 There is no livestock to be seen.
 The house is clean and tidy.
 A single thread of smoke rises from the chimney.

-Eomer and Levim stroll up to the door way and knock.
+Eomier and Levim stroll up to the door way and knock.

 Levim calls out, "Mister Norvus?"

 A voice from inside answers, "Ah yes.
 Come in boy!"

 "Um.
-Okay," the kid looks at Eomer and then back at the door.
+Okay," the kid looks at Eomier and then back at the door.
 He can sense that he's missing some element of protocol by taking a stranger into someone else's house uninvited, but he doesn't really know how this should be done.
 With a shrug he pushes the door open and enters.
-Eomer follows.
+Eomier follows.

 The inside is just as neat as the exterior.
 The two of them pass through the entry room and into the kitchen where a man in a white robe is looking out the window.
-He turns to greet Levim, and is alarmed when his eyes fall on Eomer.
+He turns to greet Levim, and is alarmed when his eyes fall on Eomier.
 He eyes dart around, looking for weapons within arms' reach.
 He grabs a bread knife and holds it between them, "Stand back!"